Boeing MQ-28 Ghost Bat: Testing and other possible uses

 In July 2024, after a visit to the Ghost Bat facility in Melbourne, the Australian Assistant Minister for Defence clarified that there is an option to arm the UAV in the future in addition to its reconnaissance and surveillance roles.

 On 13 June 2024, the first Royal Australian Air Force (RAAF) remote systems pilot WGCDR (Wing Commander) Phil Parsons completed Boeing's training, becoming the first non-Boeing pilot on the program.
 The first USN MQ-28 “pilot” was graduated in 2024 as well.
 During a typical mission, a launch and recovery operator would oversee the aircraft as it takes flight, then it would be handed off to a crewed aircraft, such as an E-7A, F-35A or F/A-18F, whose crew tasks it to perform, for example, an intelligence, surveillance and reconnaissance mission.

 As of October 2024, eight prototype Block 1 vehicles have been built with more than 100 hours of flight testing.
-Operational tests have taken place at Australia’s RAAF Woomera Range Complex approximately one out of every three months, with the aircraft flying one to three sorties daily, including some flights at night.
-The eight Block 1 vehicles are viewed by Boeing as 'developmental test assets' which will be retired as three Block 2 'operational test assets' will be produced by 2025.
-By the end of September 2025, Boeing aims to conduct a demonstration of an operational CCA capability, which will see the MQ-28 teamed up with in-service RAAF types.
+Operational tests have taken place at Australia's RAAF Woomera Range Complex approximately one out of every three months, with the aircraft flying one to three sorties daily, including some flights at night.
+The eight Block 1 vehicles are viewed by Boeing as 'developmental test assets' which are to be retired as three Block 2 'operational test assets' are to be produced by 2025.
+By the end of September 2025, Boeing aims to conduct a demonstration of an operational CCA capability such as the MQ-28 teamed up with in-service RAAF types.

 On 26 March 2025, Boeing announced at the Avalon Airshow that the MQ-28 had completed its 100th test flight and that they were intending to conduct test launches of air-to-air missiles launched from the MQ-28 "by the end of 2025 or early 2026".